 Here’s all you need to know about this uncomfortable condition.

 Plantar fasciitis is named after the plantar fascia.
 From your toes to your heel bone, this tissue promotes foot arch health.
-As a ligament, the plantar fascia can become worn out over time, leading to such symptoms as inflammation, swelling, and a feeling of weakness.
+As a ligament, the plantar fascia can become worn out over time, leading to symptoms like inflammation, swelling, and feelings of weakness.
 You’ll also be in a lot of pain.

 Most commonly, patients like soldiers, athletes, and those who are 50 and older develop this condition, but it can affect almost anybody.

 What will you feel if you have plantar fasciitis?
 The biggest symptom is pain.
-You may find it very hard to do certain activities, such as ascend a staircase, walk far distances, and even get out of bed.
+You may find it very hard to do certain activities, such as climbing a staircase, walking far distances, and even getting out of bed.
 By nightfall, you may be in considerably more pain than you were in that morning.

 There are many reasons you may develop this foot condition.
-If you have calf muscles or Achilles tendons that are naturally tight, that may predispose you to getting plantar fasciitis.
-Wearing old, ill-fitting shoes, being overweight, and having a job that requires being on hard surfaces for most of the day can also contribute.
+If you have calf muscles or Achilles tendons that are naturally tight, it may predispose you to developing plantar fasciitis.
+Wearing old, ill-fitting shoes, being overweight, or having a job that requires you to stand on hard surfaces for most of the day can also be contributing factors.

-If you have flat feet, high arches, or excessive pronation (a rolling of the feet), you may also get plantar fasciitis.
+If you have flat feet, high arches, or excessive pronation (inward rolling of the feet), you may also be at risk for developing plantar fasciitis.